12 Project Management Principles With Examples

 3. Priority-Based Allocation:

 Allocate resources based on the priority of tasks and activities.
-Critical tasks with high impact on project objectives should receive higher resource allocation compared to less critical tasks.
+Critical tasks with a high impact on project objectives should receive higher resource allocation compared to less critical tasks.

 4. Flexibility and Adaptability:

 Maintain flexibility in resource allocation to accommodate changes in project scope, schedule, or requirements.
-This may involve reallocating resources from lower priority tasks to higher priority ones as needed.
+This may involve reallocating resources from lower-priority tasks to higher-priority ones as needed.

 5. Balancing Workloads: